Wonders of Guam

 Guam – the largest island in Micronesia – is the island territory of the United States.
 The landscape of this island has been modified to a large extent by US military bases and multiple settlements but nonetheless, there have been preserved interesting natural and archaeological landmarks.

 - Caves with petroglyphs and cliff paintings.
 Petroglyphs of Guam might seem not too spectacular but some of them are truly interesting and mysterious.

 - Karst features.
-Island has very high number of caves, sinkholes and powerful springs.
+Island has a very high number of caves, sinkholes, and powerful springs.

 - Latte stone sites.
 Here and there in the jungle still are found mysterious megalithic structures of Chamorro people – latte stones.

 Map with the described wonders

 If you see this after your page is loaded completely, leafletJS files are missing.

 Puntan Hugua Humaguiya (Puntan Dos Amantes, Two Lover’s Point)

 9 m tall, fine waterfall on Ugum River.